AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 hidefromtoc: yes
 ---

-# Convert legacy Report Builder requests to datablocks
+# Convert legacy Report Builder workbooks to datablocks

 As part of the move to a new Report Builder technology, you can quickly convert your current legacy workbooks to Javascript-based workbooks.

 >[!IMPORTANT]
 >
->Duplicate each request and rename it before you convert it.
+>Duplicate each workbook and rename it before you convert it.

 >[!VIDEO](https://video.tv.adobe.com/v/3434957/?quality=12&learn=on)